New Year's Day Lucky Foods

 - During the Civil War, black-eyed peas were thought to be food for animals because they were not good enough for General Sherman's Union troops.
 When the soldiers raided the Confederates' food supplies, they took all the foods but left behind only the peas and salted pork.
 The Confederates considered themselves lucky to be left with those meager supplies because they survived the winter by eating plenty of black-eyed peas.
 Peas became symbolic of good luck and prosperity for those who eat them.

 - Another explanation is that slaves celebrated the Emancipation Proclamation with black-eyed peas on the first day of January 1863.
 From that day, black-eyed peas have been eaten on the first day of January.

 - Others say black-eyed peas were the only crop that was available during the winter months.
 They were plentiful and cheap.

 - During the time of the Pharaohs in Egypt, it was believed that eating a meager food like black-eyed peas showed humility before the gods, and blessings would follow.

 New Year's Day Foods People Eaten In Different Countries

-A custom to leave a little bit of each food on your plate past midnight to guarantee a stocked pantry in the New Year.
+A custom is to leave a little bit of each food on your plate past midnight to guarantee a stocked pantry in the new year.

 It is important to have food on the table at midnight for good luck all year long.